 Poor maintenance strategies can reduce your organization’s overall productive capacity.
 In current times, the need to be efficient and lean with reduced staff is important.

-Your maintenance needs will need to balance the cost of a machine being offline for maintenance with service costs, service time, the cost for parts and the time for those parts to be delivered to where they are needed.
-You will need to consider your best method for each machine that needs servicing and at certain times whether it needs: Reactive maintenance, Preventive maintenance or Predictive maintenance.
+Your maintenance needs will need to balance the cost of a machine offline for maintenance with service costs, service time, the cost for parts, and the time for those parts to be delivered to where they are needed.
+You will need to consider your best method for each machine that needs servicing and at certain times whether it needs: Reactive maintenance, Preventive maintenance, or Predictive maintenance.

 What is reactive maintenance?

 The department printer is displaying an error and no longer printing or copying.
-The error cannot by cleared by users.
+The error cannot be cleared by users.
 A professional will need to be called to fix the printer.

 The workflow usually looks like this: